“The only truly dead are those who are forgotten.” — Jewish proverb

 Thank all of you so much for your condolences and memories of Muriel.
 They are deeply appreciated.
 As a rule, I’m not a big fan of the many Facebook activities, and only obtained an account because it was required to make my political commentaries appear on the blogs of our local paper; so this is my first personal post.

 I’m posting this note to honor my beloved wife of 48 years, Muriel, who passed away on August 11, 2017.
 It is hard to describe how blessed I was to have her in my life.
 The truth is that she informed my life — loving me unconditionally, supporting me without reservation, enriching my life in so many ways and forgiving my (sometimes massive) mistakes and stupidities.
 She was my wife, my lover, my best friend and devoted mother to our children Becca and Matt.
 Muriel was a very modest person.
 Yet she was a person of considerable accomplishment.
 I wanted people to realize that, so in her obituary I catalogued much of her professional work.
 She wanted a simple celebration of her life and to be cremated upon death.
 We (Becca, Matt and Christy, and I) respected those wishes and used Aspen Funeral Services to that end.
-You can find her obituary at this link:
+Her obituary follows these comments, but you can find the Lincoln Journal Star listing of it at this link:

 In our celebration of her life on Sunday, August 20, Christy (Matt’s wife) organized a lovely photo collage of Muriel’s life and Matt made a display of some pictures and documents that we had collected to highlight her life for a small group of friends to view.
 Muriel was clear about it: good wine, good food and good friends to remember her.
 I didn’t notice until the next day that someone had left a tiny easel and miniature canvas with these words: “kind heart, fierce mind, brave spirit”.
 How fitting for Muriel (thank you, Diane!).